isoAdvector/isoAdvector/README.md

 ## Requirements:

-The isoAdvector code is developed and maintained in the newest OpenFOAM releases but the script isoAdvector/bin/generateCodeForOldVersion copies the code in isoAdvector/OpenFOAM to isoAdvector/OpenFOAM-[oldLoadedOFversion] and attempts to modify this code to become compatible with the older loaded OpenFOAM versions.
+The isoAdvector code is developed and maintained for the newest OpenFOAM releases but the script isoAdvector/bin/generateCodeForOldVersion copies the code in isoAdvector/OpenFOAM to isoAdvector/OpenFOAM-[oldLoadedOFversion] and attempts to modify this code to become compatible with an older sourced OpenFOAM version.
 The code was tested with OpenFOAM-4.1, 4.0, 3.0.x, 2.3.0, 2.2.0, v1606+ and v1612+.

 A foam-extend version of the code is also available in isoAdvector/foam-extend.
-This was developed for foam-extend-32. and might need slight modifications to work with newer versions.
+This was developed for foam-extend-32 and will most likely need modifications to work with newer versions.
+It does not contain the latest code developments.

 ## Installation: